primary-user/CodeClaimer/README.md

 Message Content Intent
 ```

-Even though most of the bot uses slash commands, this was part of the current setup and should remain enabled unless the code is later adjusted.
+Most of the bot uses slash commands, but this was part of the current setup and should remain enabled unless the code is later adjusted.

 ---